open-telemetry/opentelemetry.io/content/en/docs/zero-code/java/_index.md

 cSpell:ignore: Dotel myapp
 ---

-Zero-code instrumentation with Java can use a Java agent JAR or Spring Boot Start.
+Zero-code instrumentation with Java uses a Java agent JAR or Spring Boot Starter.
 To learn how to manually instrument your service or app code, see [Manual instrumentation](/docs/languages/java/instrumentation/).